BS-Varun/Docs-reading-chatbot/README.md

-# Task2
+# Chatbot using Langchain
-Code to click a button facebook/gmail
+A smart chatbot to read your files and answer your questions